WenxuanMa0521/stockML/README.md

   * `new_tree.py`:  will be uploaded later
   * `plot_results.py`: draw the comparison of rmse among all the methods
 * `results`: include the results from 2016 to 2020

+## Implementation

+* python exper.py
+* If you want to compare other methods, you can add corresponding codes in `prediction.py`.